 - Upriver summer steelhead pass Bonneville Dam from April through October of each year.
 Fish passing from July 1 through October 31 are categorized as A-Index or B-Index based on fork length (A-Index: <78 cm, B-Index: ≥78 cm).
 Passage during July is mainly A-Index fish; B-Index passage normally begins around the end of August.
 B-Index steelhead primarily return to Snake River tributaries in Idaho, while A-Index steelhead return to tributaries throughout the Columbia and Snake river basins. - The pre-season forecast for the combined A/B-Index steelhead return to Bonneville Dam was 182,400 fish, including 57,700 unclipped (48,200 wild) fish.
-The A-Index forecast is 62% and the B-Index forecast is 60% of their respective recent 10-year averages. - Through September 5 a total of 63,163 A and B-Index steelhead including 22,607 unclipped fish have passed Bonneville Dam.
+The A-Index forecast is 62% and the B-Index forecast is 60% of their respective recent 10-year averages. - Through September 17 a total of 77,110 A and B-Index steelhead including 25,399 unclipped fish have passed Bonneville Dam.
 TAC met on September 4 and reviewed A and B-Index steelhead passage at Bonneville Dam.
 TAC did not modify the previously downgraded projected steelhead run size of 96,500 total A and B-Index steelhead including 69,000 clipped and 27,500 unclipped steelhead.
 Unclipped steelhead include natural origin and hatchery origin fish.
 The revised A-Index steelhead run size is less than the pre-season forecast.
-Because run timing of B-Index fish is later, there is less certainty about the B-Index run size at this time.
-TAC notes that there is some evidence that the final B-Index steelhead run size may be less than the pre-forecast.
+Because run timing of B-Index fish is later, there was less certainty about the B-Index run size on September 4.
+TAC will meet on September 18 to update the A and B-Index hatchery clipped, hatchery unclipped, and wild run sizes.